Sen. Cotton introduces bill banning federal funding to schools teaching Critical Race Theory

-WASHINGTON, D.C., USA — Senator Tom Cotton introduced the Stop CRT Act, a bill that would stop federal funds from being sent to schools that teach Critical Race Theory.
+WASHINGTON, D.C., USA — U.S. Senator Tom Cotton has introduced the Stop CRT Act, a bill that would stop federal funds from being sent to schools that teach critical race theory.

-The legislation also restates a Trump-era executive order that banned the federal government and federal contractors from using training with a curriculum that taught the history of systemic racism and white privilege.
+The legislation also reinstates a Trump-era executive order that banned the federal government and federal contractors from using training with a curriculum that taught the history of systemic racism and white privilege.

 President Biden rescinded that executive order during his first week in January 2021, calling Trump's executive order a "harmful ban on diversity and sensitivity training.”

+Critical race theory focuses on the idea that racism is systemic in America's institutions and "they function to maintain the dominance of white people in society."

+While there is little to no evidence of it being taught in K-12 public schools, many conservatives view the concepts as an "effort to rewrite American history."

-According to Cotton, the history of systemic racism in the United States is "nothing more than state-sanctioned racism."
+Cotton compared critical race theory in the United States to "nothing more than state-sanctioned racism."

 In a statement released Tuesday, July 14, Cotton asked "Why should this poisonous, neo-Marxist ideology be funded by the federal government?"